Turkish War of Independence: Armistice of Mudros and occupation

-Greek and Armenian refugees were also to be sent back to their homes that they were forced from under the CUP, but most found their old homes inhabited by equally desperate Rumelian Muslim refugees from the Balkan Wars settled in their properties during the First World War.
-Ethnic conflict restarted in Ottoman land, especially in the Black Sea, Aegean, Eastern Anatolian and Central Anatolian regions; government officials responsible for resettling Christian refugees often assisted Muslim refugees in these disputes, prompting European powers to continue bringing Ottoman territory under their control.

 A wave of seizures took place in the rest of the country in the following months.
-Citing Article VII, British forces demanded that Turkish troops evacuate Mosul, claiming that Christian civilians in Mosul and Zakho were killed en masse.
-On 14 November, joint Franco-Greek troops occupied the town of Uzunköprü in Eastern Thrace as well as the railway axis until the train station of Hadımköy on the outskirts of Constantinople.
-On 1 December, British troops based in Syria occupied Kilis, Maraş, Urfa and Birecik.
-Beginning in December, French troops began successive seizures of Ottoman territory in Cilicia, including the towns of Antakya, Mersin, Tarsus, Ceyhan, Adana, Osmaniye, and İslâhiye while French forces embarked by gunboats and sent troops to the Black Sea ports of Zonguldak and Karadeniz Ereğli commanding Turkey's coal mining region.
-These continued seizures of land prompted Ottoman commanders to refuse demobilization and prepare for renewed conflict.
+Questionably citing Article VII, the British occupied Mosul, claiming that Christian civilians in Mosul and Zakho were killed en masse by the Turkish troops.
+In the Caucasus, Britain established a presence in Menshevik Georgia and the Lori and Aras valleys as peace-keepers.
+On 14 November, joint Franco-Greek occupation was established in the town of Uzunköprü in eastern Thrace as well as the railway axis until the train station of Hadımköy on the outskirts of Constantinople.
+On 1 December, British troops based in Syria occupied Kilis, Marash, Urfa and Birecik.
+Beginning in December, French troops began successive seizures of the province of Adana, including the towns of Antioch, Mersin, Tarsus, Ceyhan, Adana, Osmaniye, and İslâhiye, incorporating the area into the Occupied Enemy Territory Administration North while French forces embarked by gunboats and sent troops to the Black Sea ports of Zonguldak and Karadeniz Ereğli commanding Turkey's coal mining region.
+These continued seizures of land prompted Ottoman commanders to refuse demobilization and prepare for the resumption of war.

+Prelude to resistance

-The British similarly asked Mustafa Kemal Pasha to turn over the port of Alexandretta (İskenderun), which he reluctantly did, following which he was recalled to Constantinople.
+The British similarly asked Mustafa Kemal Pasha (Atatürk) to turn over the port of Alexandretta (İskenderun), which he reluctantly did, following which he was recalled to Constantinople.
 He made sure to distribute weapons to the population to prevent them from falling into the hands of Allied forces.
-Some of these weapons were smuggled to the east by members of Karakol, a successor to the Special Organization, to be used in case resistance was necessary in Anatolia.
+Some of these weapons were smuggled to the east by members of Karakol, a successor to the CUP's Special Organization, to be used in case resistance was necessary in Anatolia.
 Many Ottoman officials participated in efforts to conceal from the occupying authorities details of the burgeoning independence movement spreading throughout Anatolia.

 Other commanders began refusing orders from the Ottoman government and the Allied powers.
 After Mustafa Kemal Pasha returned to Constantinople, Ali Fuat Pasha (Cebesoy) brought XX Corps under his command.
 He marched first to Konya and then to Ankara to organise resistance groups, such as the Circassian çetes he assembled with guerilla leader Çerkes Ethem.
-Meanwhile, Kazım Karabekir Pasha refused to surrender his intact and powerful XV Corps in Erzurum.
+Meanwhile, Kâzım Karabekir Pasha refused to surrender his intact and powerful XV Corps in Erzurum.
+Evacuating from the Caucusus, puppet republics and Muslim militia groups were established in the army's wake to hamper the consolidation of the new Armenian state.
+Elsewhere in the country, regional nationalist resistance organizations known as Şûrâs –meaning "councils", not unlike soviets in revolutionary Russia– were founded, most incorporating themselves into the Defence of National Rights movement which protested continued Allied occupation and appeasement by the Sublime Porte.